California Commonsense Healthcare Proposal

 SUMMARY:

-The California Commonsense Healthcare (CCH) Act proposes a publicly administered healthcare system to provide comprehensive, high-quality care to all citizens of California regardless of income or health status.
+The California Commonsense Healthcare (CCH) Act proposes a publicly administered healthcare system to provide comprehensive, high-quality care to all legal residents of California regardless of income or health status.
 It eliminates premiums and out-of-pocket costs, controls expenses through efficiency and negotiated drug prices, and ensures equal access across public and private providers.
 A phased four-year rollout includes a digital health ID system (SHAS) for streamlined care and data sharing.
-Private insurers may offer supplemental coverage but cannot exceed CHS costs.
-The system is funded through progressive payroll taxes and existing public funds, aiming for equity, cost savings, and improved health outcomes.
+Private insurers may offer supplemental coverage but cannot exceed CCH costs.
+The system is funded through payroll taxes and existing public funds, aiming for equity, cost savings, and improved health outcomes.